ccubc/DS_self_learning/unix/README.md

 * `less Documents/a-tale-of-two-cities.txt`: print a preview of multi-page files (print the first several lines)
 * `head document.txt`: print the head of the document
 * `tail document.txt`: print the tail of the document
-* `egrep "San" cities.txt`: search str in the text (will print the strings that contain "San")
+* `grep "San" cities.txt`: search str in the text (will print the strings that contain "San")
 * `echo "I'm in the file." > echo-output.txt`: use `>` for **output redirection**
 * `echo "I have been appended." >> echo-output.txt`: use `>>` to **append** text to the end of a file.
 * nano is a simple text editor in terminal.